katkostro/citadel-bing-agent/README.md

 - **Knowledge Retrieval**<br/>
 The AI agent uses file search to retrieve knowledge from uploaded files.

+- **Web Search & Grounding**<br/>
+The AI agent can search the web using Bing Search API to find current, up-to-date information when needed.

 - **Customizable AI Model Deployment**<br/>
 The solution allows users to configure and deploy AI models, such as gpt-4o-mini, with options to adjust model capacity, and knowledge retrieval methods.